top of page

-Sync Executive Partners reviews the most relevant leadership and talent articles each month.
+We review the most relevant leadership and talent articles each month.
 In 2025, a consistent set of themes emerged across CEO selection, board dynamics, human due diligence, operating partners, and talent leadership.
 Taken together, they point to a clear conclusion: leadership outcomes in private equity are shaped less by individual brilliance and more by design, alignment, and timing.
-Here are the top ten themes that mattered most for talent partners an
+See the list of 25 articles referenced below: Here are the top ten themes that mattered mo

 The PE CEO & CFO Report — November '25: Alignment, Excellence, and the Value Game